 This means allowing all political parties to participate with all their leaders present to lead their campaigns.
 Right now this does not apply for our party and a couple of others.

 AD: This would be by force, if we don’t have leaders to run the campaign or candidates to run.
 At that time, if we ever have elections, we would evaluate.

 AD: The only alternative we — Egyptians who reject the coup — have is to keep protesting peacefully, and hopefully increasing the size and diversity of the demonstrations.

-MM: How can you tell if people joining the Anti-Coup Alliance protests have been growing or not?
+MM: How can you tell if people joining the National Alliance to Protect Legitimacy protests have been growing or not?

 MM: What are the goals of the protests?

 AD: It is the reinstatement of the democratic life, which includes the Constitution and President Mohamed Morsi.

 MM: So putting him back in place?